 Kale, spinach and swiss chard are rich with mood-moderating magnesium – which help to influence those pesky mood-controlling neurotransmitters in your brain.

-Blueberries and blackberriers are low in sugar, loaded up with fiber, and reported to help prevent the release of “cortisol,” the famed stress hormone.
+Blueberries and blackberries are low in sugar.
+Plus they’re loaded up with fiber.
+And reported to help prevent the release of “cortisol,” the famed stress hormone.

 Salmon is famous for having omega-3 DHA and folate – all of which is reported to help to decrease symptoms of depression.